benwaffle/the-vala-manual/README.md

 # The Vala Manual Project

 ![](cover.jpg)
-The Vala Manual is an initiative of the Valadate Project.
-It is primarily based on the manual that comes with the Vala compiler.
+##### The Vala Manual is an initiative of the Valadate Project.
+Cover Image: By NASA/JPL-Caltech - NASA Image of the Day, Public Domain, https://commons.wikimedia.org/w/index.php?curid=10197951